 - Physicians and surgeons available 24-hours a day

-There are great things about being a patient in a teaching hospital, but there are also cons, which should be carefully considered when choosing a surgeon to complete your surgery at a particular hospital.
+While there are pros to being a patient in a teaching hospital, there are also cons.
+Each con should be carefully considered when choosing a surgeon to complete your surgery at a particular hospital.

-Since these teaching hospitals have teams of providers including interns, NPs, PAs, residents, having high-tech equipment that is state of the art pushes clinicians to order unnecessary diagnostics or treatments.
-Patients may have more tests ordered than otherwise necessary, and unfortunately, some of these tests may be highly invasive, and can cause more issues than solve them.
+Teaching hospitals have teams of providers including interns, NPs, PAs, and residents.
+The have more high-tech equipment that is state of the art which pushes clinicians to order unnecessary diagnostics or treatments.
+Consequently, patients may have more tests ordered than otherwise necessary.
+These additional tests can be very invasive and cause more problems than they solve.

-Just because something is highly innovative does not always mean that it is an effective treatment for your particular situation as a patient.
-Many innovative treatments being completed at academic medical centers are so new that they have not yet been written in journals.
+Just because something is highly innovative does not always mean that it is effective.
+An innovative treatment may not be right for your particular situation.
+Many innovative treatments being used at teaching hospitals are so new that they have not yet been studied or written about in professional journals.
 This means that they have not yet been proven to provide long term effectiveness.
 This can be a frustrating issue for patients and families.

 I know, I know.
 This point was listed above in the pros section, so why is it listed here as well?
 Simply because it is both a pro and a con.
-Although a patient at a teaching hospital is assured to have a clinician available 24-hours a day, it’s possible that the clinician may be an intern who just graduated from medical school 3 months ago, or a nurse practitioner who has little hands on experience in dealing with an emergency or a specific disease process.
+Although a patient at a teaching hospital is assured to have a clinician available 24-hours a day, it’s possible that the clinician is a new clinician.
+The covering clinician maybe an intern who just graduated from medical school 3 months ago.
+The covering clinician could be a nurse practitioner who has little hands on experience.
+Unfortunately new clinicians don’t have a lot of experience dealing with an emergency or a specific disease process.

-If you’ve ever been to a teaching hospital, you may have experienced a hoard of students following an attending.
-It can feel intimidating to be the center of attention, and it can be strange to have others talk to you or examine you, which can make you feel like a lab rat.
-If you’re modest due to religious reasons or if you feel uncomfortable at all, you can always let the providers know that you prefer not having a gaggle of students examine you.
+If you’ve ever been to a teaching hospital, you may have experienced a hoard of students following an attending physician.
+It can feel intimidating to be the center of attention.
+You may feel strange to have multiple people talk to you or examine you.
+You just might feel like a lab rat.
+If you’re modest due to religious reasons or if you feel uncomfortable at all, you can always let the clinicians know that you prefer not having a gaggle of students examine you.
 You always have a choice on who can examine you.
-Remember, you also (often times) have a choice in not being admitted to a teaching hospital in order to avoid groups of students or teams.
+Remember, you also have a choice in not being admitted to a teaching hospital in order to avoid groups of students or teams.

+Teaching hospitals emphasize research and improvement of healthcare through learning.
+Most partner with a medical and nursing schools.
+Teaching hospitals have benefits, both positive and negative, all of which should be carefully considered before being admitted to one.
 If you’re having a surgery, check which hospital your surgeon is affiliated with.
-And be sure to take these considerations seriously when making your hospital election.
+Be sure to take these considerations seriously when making your hospital selection.

 Lastly, if you don’t have a healthcare background or a loved one to help you while you’re hospitalized, Navi has nurse advocates to help you in your hospital journey, whether you’re a teaching hospital or not.
 Get peace of mind with an expert registered nurse by your side.